Learn about the Movies tab within the Media Browser in PowerPoint 2011 for Mac.

 The Movies tab of the Media Browser provides quick access to movie clips (videos) that are already in your iMovie or Mac OS X Movies folders -- in addition, it also shows any videos you create or store in your PhotoBooth and iTunes applications.

-Let us now explore the various options available within the Movies tab of the Media Browser (these have been marked in Figure 1, above):
+Let us now explore the various options available within the Movies tab of the Media Browser as marked in Figure 1, above:

-Within the Preview Pane, you can select a movie file and right click (or Control click) to bring up the contextual menu shown in Figure 2.
+Within the Preview Pane, you can select a movie file and right-click (or Ctrl+click) to bring up the contextual menu shown in Figure

 These options within the contextual menu are explained below: